 To take this shape to the next level, you're going to want to add the legs.
 Using the finish nails, nail the 8" pieces in at each corner.
 Take your time and make sure the pieces are straight before you start hammering in the nails.
 Towards the end, when the nail is almost completely in, be sure to watch that you're not going overkill with the hammer.
 You don't want to leave dents in the wood that you'll see when everything all is all done.
 Since this won't be stained or painted it would be tough to hide.Continue to 5 of 5 below.

 Add the Fabric Piece

 Adding the fabric piece is easier than you might think.
 Instead of sewing the edges, use the pinking shears instead.
 It allows you to cut the fabric to size without hemming and helps to keep the edges from fraying.
-The length of the fabric it should be about 15 inches wide, but the length will depend on your cat.
+The length of the fabric should be about 15 inches wide, but the length will depend on your cat.
 You don't want the fabric to hang too low, especially if your cat is on the heavier side.
 To affix the fabric, use the upholstery nails to nail it to the top of the wood frame.
-Space the nails out evenly and be liberal with them to get a strong hold.
+Space the nails out evenly and be liberal with them to get a stronghold.
 Repeat on the opposite side.

 Then it's time to enjoy!
-Invite your furry friends to come relax in it.
+Invite your furry friends to come to relax in it.
 They might be a little skeptical at first but a sprinkle of catnip will definitely encourage them to explore this awesome new bed.